-At operational level, the Ministry for Education, University and Research coordinates national and international scientific activities, distributes funding to universities and research agencies, and establishes the procedures for funding public and private research, and technological development.
-The Ministry for Economic Development supports and manages industrial innovation.
+At operational level, the Ministry for Education, University and Research (MIUR) coordinates national and international scientific activities, distributes funding to universities and research agencies, and establishes the procedures for funding public and private research, and technological development.
+The Ministry of Economic Development (MISE) supports and manages industrial innovation.
 Other Ministries manage research funding in their specific fields.

 There are two bodies with advisory tasks:

-- National Committee for Universities - responsible for proposals and consultancy on academic curricula and recruitment;
+- National University Council (CUN) - responsible for proposals and consultancy on academic curricula and recruitment;

 - National Agency for the Evaluation of the University and the Research - responsible for the quality assessment of the activities carried out by universities and research institutes, recipients of public funding.